 - Discover the publishing process: developmental editing, line-editing, copyediting and proofreading, design & illustration, production, marketing & distribution.

 - You want to write for children but don’t know how to get started.
-Our goal is to answer ALL of your questions about the process.
+Our goal is to demystify children’s publishing and answer ALL of your questions about the process.

 - You’ve written a story for children but have no idea about how to submit it to publishers.
 This course will give you best practices for revising and submitting your work.

 - You have sold some stories to children’s magazines and would now like to learn more about the book publishing process.
 Perfect!
 We’ll give you a behind-the-scenes look at all that goes on, from submission to publication.

 The course is divided up into 9 sessions, each with a different topic.
 Here are the session topics and dates:

 February 17, Session 1: Introduction to the Crash Course (Live)

 - Faculty introductions